Self-Employment Tax Deductions

 Income Subject to Self-Employment Tax

-Only your net income from self-employment is subject to self-employment tax.
+Only your net income — 92.35% of your net income, to be exact — from self-employment is subject to self-employment tax.
 So, even though you might be self-employed, other income isn’t subject to self-employment taxes.
 For example, if you also have capital gains, interest income, or even employee income, those other types of income aren’t counted when calculating your self-employment taxes even though they’re subject to federal income taxes.
-But there’s also a number of income tax deductions that only reduce the federal income tax you owe and not your self-employment tax.

-You can take deductions from your self-employment taxes in two ways: business expenses and a portion of your self-employment checks.
-Here are details on the two self-employment tax deductions:
+You can take deductions from your self-employment income in three ways: business expenses, a portion of your self-employment tax and a net business-income deduction.
+Here are details on the three self-employment tax deductions:

 1. Deduction for Business Expenses